chakreshkatari/intelliAssist/README.md

-An AI-powered chatbot that lets users upload documents (PDF, TXT, DOCX) and ask questions about them using a Retrieval-Augmented Generation (RAG) pipeline — built as an AI Internship Capstone Project for LaunchED.
+An AI-powered chatbot that lets users upload documents (PDF, TXT, DOCX) and ask questions about them using a Retrieval-Augmented Generation (RAG) pipeline — built as an AI Internship Capstone Project for Digital Hercules Innovation.

 ## Problem Statement